CIS3003 Networks and Distributed Systems

 Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

-The climate of rapid technological change which characterises modern society and the desire for increased efficiency and effective decision making in today's business has resulted in enterprise information systems and inter-organisational systems being brought into sharp focus for information systems professionals.
+The current climate of rapid technological change which characterises modern society and the desire for increased efficiency and effective decision making in today's business has brought into focus the need for effective information exchange.
+This has resulted in enterprise information systems and inter-organisational systems being brought into sharp focus by information systems professionals.
 Data networks, interoperability and distributed systems philosophies are key components in the delivery of such systems.
-Therefore it is vital that network communications form an integral part of all contemporary information systems design and not simply an afterthought at the implementation stage.
+Therefore it is vital that network communications form an integral part of all contemporary information systems design and not an afterthought at the implementation stage.

-This course seeks to broaden the student's knowledge of telecommunications and networking fundamentals and to provide a greater depth of understanding of networking concepts and the importance of networking and communication in business environment.
-In addition, the student will expand upon their knowledge of distributed systems models and concepts by examining existing and newly emerging communication technologies.
-Finally, the student will be provided with the opportunity to combine their knowledge of networking fundamentals and distributed systems to provide tailored business solutions, analysis of emerging networking topics (such as cloud computing, virtualisations, wireless technologies, fiber networks and so on) for contemporary business problems.
+The course seeks to broaden knowledge of telecommunications and networking fundamentals, as well as to provide a depth of understanding of networking concepts and the importance of network communication in a business environment.
+This course places a lot of emphasis on being able to present information in a manner that facilitates the process of decision making in the field of business and telecommunication.
+The course expands upon knowledge of distributed system models and concepts by examining existing and emerging network communication technologies.
+As part of the course participants are expected to combine networking fundamentals and distributed systems covered in the course to provide tailored business solutions and analysis of emerging networking topics (such as cloud computing, virtualisations, wireless technologies, fiber networks).

 On successful completion of this course, students should be able to:

-- review applicable concepts and techniques learned in the course and integrate these ideas with the concepts and approaches developed in this course
+- analyse applicable prior concepts and approaches learned in the course and integrate these ideas with the concepts and approaches developed in this course

-- demonstrate academic and professional literacy by collating theoretical and practical course material into a workable application through understanding concepts and their practical application
+- demonstrate academic and professional literacy by collating theoretical and practical course material into solutions through directed activity, practical in-class activities, assignment, and the examination

 |5.||Business applications and distributed systems issues||25.00|